blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ![Backup destination is selected from the backup wizard.](images/hands-on-lab/2019-03-24-22-46-39.png "Backup the database")

-17. From the SQL Server Management Studio CloudShopSQL connection, right-select **AlwaysOn High Availability** then select **New Availability Group Wizard...**
+17. From the SQL Server Management Studio CloudShopSQL connection, right-click **AlwaysOn High Availability** then select **New Availability Group Wizard...**

     ![SQL Server Management Studio with the CloudShopSQL instance shown, the Always On High Availability folder highlighted with the New Availability Group Wizard selected.](images/hands-on-lab/2019-03-24-22-21-28.png "Launch the New Availability Group Wizard")